fb pixel code

 • People with periodontal (gum) disease to monitor bone loss.

-• People who suffer from dry mouth—or xerostomia — whether due to medications (such as antidepressants, anti-anxiety drugs, antihistamines, and others) or other issues (such as damaged salivary glands, Sjögren’s syndrome, or radiation treatment to head and neck).
+• People who suffer from dry mouth—or xerostomia — whether due to medicines (such as antidepressants, anti-anxiety drugs, antihistamines, and others) or other issues (such as damaged salivary glands, Sjögren’s syndrome, or radiation treatment to head and neck).
 Dry mouth can lead to the quick development of cavities.

 • Smokers to keep track of bone loss resulting from periodontal disease (smokers are at increased risk of periodontal disease)